COS420-Fall23/The-A-Team/README.md

 Getting the code using a terminal:

-Change directory to any prefered location of where you want to locally store the code then procede to run the following commands
+Change the directory to any preferred location where you want to locally store the code, then procede to run the following commands
 ~~~
 git clone https://github.com/COS420-Fall23/The-A-Team
 cd The-A-Team/App/